aryamiryala/ChatDB/README.md

 ## Features
 **Database Exploration**: Allows users to browse MySQL tables and MongoDB collections, view their structure, and fetch sample data.

 **File Upload**: Users can upload CSV or JSON files to populate either MySQL or MongoDB.

 **Sample Queries**: Users can request sample queries for a selected table or collection, including query constructs like GROUP BY, ORDER BY, and HAVING.

 **Construct Queries**: Users can fetch queries based on specific constructs like GROUP BY or ORDER BY and view sample queries generated using these constructs.

 **Natural Language Querying**: Users can input natural language queries, which the backend processes to generate the corresponding SQL or MongoDB query and return results.

+**FastAPI Mode**: Run the backend with FastAPI for async performance, built-in validation, and auto-generated API documentation.